byu-oit/UAPI-Specification/University API Specification.md

 Because of the need to protect restricted resources (see [11.6 Restricted Resources](#116-restricted-resources)), when a `404 Not Found` is to be returned special rules apply:

 - If the request is for a single top-level resource or sub-resource addressed directly via the URL the `404 Not Found` HTTP status code should be returned with no body attached to the result.
-- If the request is for a top-level resource (single or collection) that includes multiple sub-resources via field\_sets or contexts and one or more of the sub-resources is not found the rules for Partial Error Response [12.5](#125-partial-error-response) should apply.
+- If the request is for a top-level resource (single or collection) that includes multiple sub-resources via field\_sets or contexts and one or more of the sub-resources is not found the rules for Partial Error Response [12.5 Partial Error Response](#125-partial-error-response) apply.

 #### 12.6.2 Invalid Query Parameters